theckhd/ALIA/README.md

 ## Displays

-Currently there are five displays that appear.
+Currently there are six displays that appear.
 The displays only appear when in the Manhattan Exclusion Zone, the addon basically goes to sleep outside of that zone.